huan-mai/pythonchatbot/README.md

 3. On Mac: `FLASK_APP=application.py flask run`.
 On Window: `set FLASK_APP=application.py && flask run`
 4. Then go to http://localhost:5000/api/train to train data
 5. http://localhost:5000/api/messages?q=Hi to test
 6. You can use MS Bot Framework Emulator to test it as well.
+Use URL: http://localhost:5000/api/messages to connect if you want to test it locally.

 ### How to deploy it to Azure
 1. Create Azure account.
 You will need valid credit card for it.